How Poor Drainage Destroys Property Value Before You Sell

 The Connection Between Drainage and Air Quality

 When water cannot escape from around your foundation, it increases the humidity in your home’s lowest levels.
 This moisture wicks into porous materials like drywall, wood joists, and insulation, allowing mold spores to flourish.
 The damp, musty smell often associated with basements is a clear indicator of this process.
 In the perpetually damp climate of the Lower Mainland, from the North Shore to Chilliwack, this is a year-round threat.
+Learn more in our related guide: Common Plumbing Issues in Multi-Unit Buildings: What.

 Why Buyers Fear Mold